tenzir/tenzir/web/docs/understand-vast/architecture/design-goals.md

 ### Rich and Strong Typing

-To accommodate the idioms of the security domain, an analytics engine be able to work with objects in the domain, without losing semantic information and degenerating the representation to a generic data model.
+To accommodate the idioms of the security domain, an analytics engine must be able to work with objects in the domain, without losing semantic information and degenerating the representation to a generic data model.
 Security analysts are not data engineers, and the goal should be avoiding context switches to lower-level implementation details when possible.